 Advertisements must be easily recognisable as such, regardless of the method of presentation or advertising channel.
 Consumers have the right to know when attempts are being made to influence them commercially.
 This requirement concerning the recognisability of marketing applies to all forms and channels of marketing, including social media.

 The fact that it is an advertisement and the identity of the advertiser must be clearly discernible from any advertisement.
+This means that in order for advertising to be recognisable, this information should be presented at the beginning rather than the middle or end.
 General principles:

 - Commercial messages may not be hidden in other communications.